Southampton Solent University logo

 In order of priority these are:

-What can you recycle on campus?
+What you recycle on campus

-Living in private accommodation
+Living in private accommodation?

 If you’re living in private rented accommodation across Southampton, recycling at home will look a bit different: